thebigfilecom/thebigfile-com-dev/submodules/samples/hosting/photo-storage/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/hosting/photo-storage)

-The example shows how to store photos on ICP in an asset canister with the `@dfinity/assets` package.
+The example shows how to store photos on BIG in an asset canister with the `@dfinity/assets` package.
 The photo storage app is deployed as a frontend in an asset canister which is also used for photo upload.

 This example project can be cloned, installed, and deployed locally, for learning and testing purposes.
 The instructions